 Claire didn’t choose the Bay Area - it chose her (although she technically fell in love with Marin when she visited when she was 19 and from then on dreamt about living here).
 She was recruited from the UK because of her talents as an arts curator.
 With an MA in Art History, Claire worked for Tate Modern, the Institute of Contemporary Arts, and the Serpentine Gallery in London.
 But when San Francisco came calling (in real, non-dreamy terms) she decided to grow her career with the CCA Wattis Institute.
 She’s now got two kids, Sam and Ottilie.

 As a lover of ideas, Claire has spent the past couple of years examining and writing about the connection between culture and mental health.
-That led to her starting Storefront Institute, a pop-up maker space for thinking which hosts curated programs designed to actually help us deal with our very real and messy lives.
+That led to her starting Storefront Institute, a pop-up maker space for thinking which hosts curated programs designed to actually help us deal with our very real and messy lives, and, most recently, If Lost Start Here, a guidebook to those everyday destinations that make life better.
 She is a YBCA Fellow in the Public Imagination and her writing has been featured in The New York Times, The Independent, and Anxy amongst others.

 Teal’s got the most local cred among us women.
 She’s not only born and bred in San Anselmo, she’s a fourth-generation local.